wesayhowhigh/docs/docs/plugins/october/bundle/intro.md

 ### Node version 8

-Fro bundle node version 8 is the requirement.
+For bundle node version 8 is the requirement.
 You can both/either upgrade nmv and docker:

 1. To update your nvm version, set your `.nvmrc` file to `v8` - make sure you `nvm install v8` and/or `nvm use`
 2. To update your docker node service in your `docker-compose.yml` to: